nathants/backup/readme.md

 - for every line of metadata in the index, there is one and only one tarball containing a file with that hash.

-- duplicate content, by [blake2b](https://www.blake2.net/) hash, is never stored.
+- duplicate files, by [blake2b](https://www.blake2.net/) hash, are never stored.

 - the index is encrypted with [git-remote-gcrypt](https://github.com/spwhitton/git-remote-gcrypt).